 Ugly Step Sister Art Gallery

-This was the website for the Ugly Step Sister Art Gallery, located in Chicago.
-The new owner of this domain has chosen to create its content from the site's 2012-2013 archived pages as a reminder and tribute to this former gallery that was committed to showcasing emerging visual artists..
+This was the website for Tanya Tucci's the Ugly Step Sister Art Gallery, located in Chicago.
+The domains registration expired and the new owner of the domain has chosen to create a loving a reminder and tribute to this former gallery that was committed to showcasing emerging visual artist.
+Content from the site's 2012-2013 archived pages.
+Information about shows at the Ugly Sister Art Gallery from 2013 - 2014 can be found at: http://uglystepsisterartgallery.tumblr.com/.

 address: 1750 S. Union Avenue, Chicago, IL 60616